Anoia/option-type-csharp-example/README.md

 ### Why would I do that?

 Using an option type has a few advantages over null.
+It allows you to reduce the amount of possible NullReferenceExceptions and at the same time cut down on manual null checks, which focuses your code and allows for a more concise definition of the business logic.
+In addition to that using an option type instead of null signals your intent and lets you model your data more explicitly.

-But before continuing with that let's look at what C# offers us out of the box.
+But before continuing with that, let's look at what C# offers us out of the box.

 ## What about null and Nullable?